Mississippi • High Awareness

-Lone Star Ticks in Mississippi: Map, Risk, and Prevention
+Lone Star Ticks in Mississippi: Map, Season, Alpha-Gal Awareness & Prevention

-Mississippi is within the established Lone Star tick range.
+Mississippi is within the established Lone Star tick range and among the highest reported alpha-gal awareness areas.

 Are Lone Star ticks found in Mississippi?

 Mississippi is within the broader Lone Star tick range.
-Lone Star ticks have been reported in parts of this region.
 Awareness levels vary by county, and activity is typically highest during march – october.
+CDC data place Mississippi in the high suspected-AGS region.
+Residents should follow prevention steps throughout the long warm season.

 Prevention checklist for Mississippi